Appyx/RCWire/README.md

 RCWire wire = RCWire(0, 12);

 //plug in the wire
-wire.plugIn(0, handleMessage); //The port actually does nothing
+wire.plugIn(0, handleMessage); //The port has to be the same for sender and receiver

 //send a message
 wire.sendMessage("this is a really long message i think");